Asim-Vinayak-ML-Projects/-Customer-Segmentation-for-E-Commerce-Platform/README.md

 - The green and yellow clusters maintain more stable values across different features.
 - Higher air temperatures are associated with increased variability in wind-related features.

+**Reason**:
+- Higher air temperatures can cause stronger wind currents due to thermal gradients, which can explain the increased variability in wind-related features.

 #### Parallel Plot for Relative Humidity > 0.5 and Air Temperature < 0.5
 <img width="860" alt="image" src="https://github.com/Asim-Vinayak-ML-Projects/Weather-Pattern-Analysis/assets/140016882/ca336a4b-0b6c-44ae-b3d3-b06439b5933b">

 **Analysis**:
 - The green and yellow clusters exhibit higher air pressure and more variability in wind direction.
 - The black and blue clusters show a more consistent pattern with lower average wind speeds.
 - This plot demonstrates that when humidity is high and temperature is low, the weather conditions tend to stabilize, especially in terms of wind speed.

+**Reason**:
+- When humidity is high and temperature is low, the weather conditions tend to be more stable, leading to consistent patterns in wind speed and direction.

 ### Scatter Plot Visualization
 #### K-means Clustering